What is Bacillus coagulans?

 Certainly the critical first step in evaluating a food ingredient is reviewing the data that which demonstrates its safety.
 GanedenBC30 has undergone extensive published safety testing and has even been proven safe when consumed at levels that far exceed standard food product inclusion levels (Endres 2009, Endres 2011).
 GanedenBC30 has a GRAS (Generally Regarded as Safe) level of 93.6 billion CFU per day, and has received United States FDA GRAS status.

-Remarkably there are ten times as many microbial cells in your intestine as there are cells in your entire body, and those microbes play a role in a countless number of biological and chemical functions.
+Remarkably there are as many bacteria in the intestines are there are cells in the whole body, and those microbes play a role in a countless number of biological and chemical functions.
 Balance among the hundreds of species of bacteria in the gut is crucial to helping control pathogenic microbes that would cause a disease or hold potential pathogens under control.
 Dysbiosis occurs when the balance is disturbed and the concentrations of some commensal bacteria increase while others decrease.

 Of course, for a probiotic to be effective, it must survive the transit through the stomach and reach the intestines alive, where it confers a benefit.
 Using a validated gut model, it was demonstrated that GanedenBC30 survives to populate and germinate in the intestines (Honda 2011a).
 When consumed daily, GanedenBC30 has been shown in multiple studies to have a supportive effect on the digestive system.
 GBI-30 has been shown to decrease abdominal pain and bloating (Hun 2009), reduce the number of daily bowel movements (Dolin 2009) as well as decrease postprandial gas and bloating (Kalman 2009).